Relationship Pattern Report.

 • confused by conflicting information

-• unable to explain why their reactions happen in the moment
+• unable to explain their reactions in the moment

 • stuck repeating the same dynamics